angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 I start the game with :card[Leyline of the Void] in play and a somewhat medium hand.
 Riccardo gets a relay for 6 on turn 1, but can't get the win on his second turn.
 I have a Doomsday without the triple black to cast it and a LED in my hand.
-I ponder into Grove + Preordain and decide to keep it, as I'm most likely going to need at least two turns to win and Grove + LED is a win if I can get the triple black.
+I Ponder into Grove + Preordain and decide to keep it, as I'm most likely going to need at least two turns to win and Grove + LED is a win if I can get the triple black.
 I bottom a FoN to try and push before my opponent can assemble another kill and eventually draw Lotus Petal.
 Doomsday, crack LED and double